History of metaphysics: Pre-Socratic Greece

 The circled dot was used by the Pythagoreans and later Greeks to represent the first metaphysical being, the Monad or The Absolute.

 The first named Greek philosopher, according to Aristotle, is Thales of Miletus, early 6th century BCE.
 He made use of purely physical explanations to explain the phenomena of the world rather than the mythological and divine explanations of tradition.
 He is thought to have posited water as the single underlying principle (or arche in later Aristotelian terminology) of the material world.
 His fellow, but younger Miletians, Anaximander and Anaximenes, also posited monistic underlying principles, namely apeiron (the indefinite or boundless) and air respectively.

 Another school was the Eleatics, in southern Italy.
 The group was founded in the early fifth century BCE by Parmenides, and included Zeno of Elea and Melissus of Samos.
 Methodologically, the Eleatics were broadly rationalist, and took logical standards of clarity and necessity to be the criteria of truth.
 Parmenides' chief doctrine was that reality is a single unchanging and universal Being.
 Zeno used reductio ad absurdum, to demonstrate the illusory nature of change and time in his paradoxes.

 Heraclitus of Ephesus, in contrast, made change central, teaching that "all things flow".
-His philosophy, expressed in brief aphorisms, is quite cryptic.
+His philosophy, expressed in brief aphorisms, is cryptic.
 For instance, he also taught the unity of opposites.

 Democritus and his teacher Leucippus, are known for formulating an atomic theory for the cosmos.